 I savor memories of that six year-old California advent:

 Pump jacks nod, the aroma of crude oil wafts through the window,

 Swamp coolers drone, a distant child shouts to another,

 Looking out the side window through the summer shimmer

 As rows of watermelons, like long legs, stride by outside.

 Back to reality, I read the Tweets of sequestration-frustration —

-Adding a few of my own,
+I Add a few of my own,

-Yearning for the murmur of rubber on asphalt.
+While yearning for the murmur of rubber on asphalt.